2004 Azorean regional election

-The Azores Regional Election, 2004 (Eleições Regionais dos Açores, 2004) was an election held on 17 October 2004 for the legislative assembly and government of the Portuguese autonomous region of the Azores, in which the Socialist Party, under the leadership of Carlos César won 57 percent of the votes, and got an absolute majority, for the 2nd consecutive turn.
-The Social Democratic Party ran in a coalition with the People's Party, called Azores Coalition, but was massively defeated gathering just 37 percent of the votes.
+The Azores Regional Election, 2004 (Eleições Regionais dos Açores, 2004) was an election held on 17 October 2004 to elect the 52 members of the regional legislative assembly for the Portuguese autonomous region of the Azores.
+The Socialist Party, under the leadership of Carlos César won 57 percent of the votes, and renewed their absolute majority, for the 2nd consecutive time.
+The Social Democratic Party ran in a coalition with the People's Party, called Azores Coalition, but suffered a heavy defeat, gathering just 37 percent of the votes.

 Voter turnout increased, for the first time since the 1992 election, with 55.2 percent of the electorate casting their ballot on election day.

 Background

 In the Azores, there were 52 seats in the Regional Parliament in dispute, the same of the previous election, in 2000.
 The seats were distributed by the 9 islands of the archipelago proportionally to the population of each island; however, each island is entitled to at least two members of parliament.